 Please note that for the seasonal best total scores only the ISU Grand Prix competitions (senior and junior) and ISU Challenger Series events have been taken into consideration, not other international competitions or National Championships.

-Start orders and results are HERE.
+Start orders and results for 2017 Four Continents are HERE.

-ISU SKATING CHANNEL (Geoblocked in countries with television coverage)
+(Geoblocked in countries with broadcast rights)